wmaynard/platform-common/QUEUE_SERVICE.md

 Previously, there was a `MasterService` in platform-common that attempted to track which node was the primary and which nodes were secondaries.
 This service only allowed the primary node to process data, and if there was no active primary node, a secondary could promote itself after 30 seconds.
 There was a problem, however.
 The service itself was the authoritative source of its primary node status, and didn't have direct access to Mongo.
 Instead, it relied on dependency injection and other services to achieve data persistence.
 This introduced enough of a delay for multiple instances to collide as primary nodes.

-In prod, we had multiple instances of `leaderboards-service` that believes they were the primary node.
+In prod, we had multiple instances of `leaderboards-service` that believed they were the primary node.
 This resulted in the primary GUID flipping back and forth every few seconds, but no logs indicating that one node was confiscating the primary status.
 Frustratingly, the services behaved for _months_ in dev and staging environments, which made the issue nearly impossible to reproduce and diagnose.

 `QueueService` is fundamentally different from this approach.
 Mongo is now the authoritative source of which node is primary, and the service can directly access the data.
 On every tick of its timer, the `QueueService` attempts to update the config with its ID, given the following conditions: